larpchronicles/rules/previous-versions/chronicles-rulebook_2.6.0.md

 ---
 A character that goes 1 minute of **Bleeding Out** without receiving any healing or First Aid, or who is affected by some other Death effect, becomes **Dead**.

-**Death lasts for 5 minutes**, at which point, the character’s body dissipates, their spirit departs and travels to a **Shrine of Resurrection. **Any in-game items the character possesses when they dissipate are dropped to the ground, the player puts on a white headband and goes Out-Of-Game, and should seek out a marshal (either the marshal of the mod, or NPC camp) to seek resurrection.
+**Death lasts for 5 minutes**, at which point, the character's body dissipates, their spirit departs and travels to a **Shrine of Resurrection. **Any in-game items the character possesses when they dissipate are dropped to the ground, the player puts on a white headband and goes Out-Of-Game, and should seek out a marshal (either the marshal of the mod, or NPC camp) to seek resurrection.

 While **Dead**, a character is not aware of their surroundings, and may not make any game actions, move, speak, be affected by any effect that reduces or heals Body Points, or be affected by any effect that does not specifically target **Dead** bodies.

-During the 5 minutes the character is **Dead**, if they receive a Life spell or Revivify spell, they become **Alive** as per the spell they receive _(ie, Life will restore the character’s Current Body to their Maximum Body, Revivify will restore the character to **Alive** but **Unconscious** at 0 body)_.
+During the 5 minutes the character is **Dead**, if they receive a Life spell or Revivify spell, they become **Alive** as per the spell they receive _(ie, Life will restore the character's Current Body to their Maximum Body, Revivify will restore the character to **Alive** but **Unconscious** at 0 body)_.

 ## Spirits